DavePearce/Cellule.rs/README.md

-# Cellule.rs
+# Clink.rs

-A Cell-like structure for maintaining type-level invariants.
+A library for maintaining type-level invariants.